Disappearance of Tiffany Whitton: Aftermath

 The video of the incident shows the loss prevention officers waiting at the door, expecting Whitton to return, as she had left her footwear and bag behind.
 Caudle, who had watched Whitton's apprehension passively from the door, is seen talking to her.
 Later, however, he told people he had gone to the truck, where he was charging his phone, gotten a weapon—a gun or a knife, in different accounts—and confronted the loss prevention officers, who let her go, whereupon she escaped out the door.
 He explained in 2016 that he had told those stories only to impress the people he was telling them to, Weinstein and a woman who visited him in prison.

 Caudle says that shortly after Whitton fled the store, he went out into the parking lot to look for her.
 He did not enter the truck, since he knew it had drugs in it and was afraid of arrest if he went in.
-He looked around the nearby stores, and some time later ended up at the IHOP where Whitton had worked until a month earlier.
+He looked around the nearby stores, and sometime later, ended up at the IHOP where Whitton had worked until a month earlier.
 Sheila Fuller, Whitton's former roommate, recalls encountering Caudle sitting on a bench outside the restaurant sometime after 2 a.m.

-Fuller had not seen Whitton either, and told Caudle to call her phone and find her.
-He said he had been charging her phone, and showed it to Fuller.
+Fuller had not seen Whitton either and told Caudle to call her phone and find her.
+He said he had been charging her phone and showed it to Fuller.
 She questioned how he was looking for her by just sitting in front of IHOP; he answered that some friends were coming to pick him up shortly.
 An hour and a half later, Weinstein, accompanied by two women, pulled up and Caudle left with him.